 Jay Cockburn is the lead producer.
 Before he moved to Canada he worked as a director, producer and engineer at the BBC in the UK, where he is from.
 He’s also worked for 99% Invisible, and Spotify/Gimlet Media.
 Jay fancies himself a writer and has a book on podcast production out already, but really he just wants to write poorly researched science fiction novels and geek out on urban design.

-Marc Apollonio is the managing producer and lead chase producer of Darts and Letters.
+Marc Apollonio is a producer.
 He has worked in radio and podcasting for over a decade and a half, producing shows like CBC’s The Current and As It Happens.
 He plays accordion badly, but with heart.

 CREDITS & FUNDING

 We are produced by Cited Media, a Canadian podcast company that develops podcasts about research, academia, science, and healthcare.
 You may recognize some podcasts we have made, like Cited Podcast and Crackdown.

 This initiative is funded in part by working on academic research grants from the Social Sciences and Humanities Research Council.
 This supports our production expenses on collaborative journalism projects that are designed to mobilize research ideas and democratize the concept of public intellectualism.
 These episodes are co-produced with academic advisors, graduate research assistants, and our Cited Media staff.
 The specific advisors are listed in the audio credits of each episode.
 They account for about half our episodes.

 We work with academics who share our scholarly, political, and editorial values.
 If you are an academic that listens to the show and enjoys it, perhaps you could be one of our partners.
 Email us.
 We are always interesting in forging new collaborations.